Niki Hastings-McFall: Sailors Delight

 The purpose of Sailors Delight can be a form of reclamation for the Pacific region in reference to regaining their identity and the cultural significance of the use of this material - the lei again.
 The lei being a synthetic flower in this artwork, can represent the plastic or inauthentic elements as a symbol of Pacific culture and consequence of colonization in the region.
-As well as the orange/pink/white lights representing the attraction one has to the flowers, coincides with the Christion religion argument that the wearing of the lei was used only to seduce men, such as Western colonizers and sailors, and not of cultural significance.
+As well as the orange/pink/white lights representing the attraction one has to the flowers, coincides with the Christian religion argument that the wearing of the lei was used only to seduce men, such as Western colonizers and sailors, and not of cultural significance.
 The colors chosen for the lights reflect also the night/morning sky and for some the saying " Red sky at night, shepherds delight.
 Red sky in the morning, shepherds warning" in this case substituting "shepherds" for "sailors", associating this relationship of sailors utilizing the sky as a way of navigation while entering the Pacific region.